Ancient Taoism in Contemporary

 The Book of Balance and Harmony.

-These essays, conversations, poetry, and songs about the secrets of Taoism teach how to live a centered and orderly life.
+These essays, conversations, poetry, and songs about the secrets of Taoism teach how to live a centred and orderly life.

 A collection of the most accessible of the texts on inner alchemy.